Ventinos/InstagramGraphs/README.md

 ## How it works:

-We have two main applications in this repo, ```main.py```  and ```main2.py```  ((very creative, we know)), the former is responsible for the web scrapping menu and functionalities, while the latter is responsible for the building of the graph structure, visualization via matplotlib + networkx, and the application of the algorithms on the generated graph.
+We have two main applications in this repo, ```main.py```  and ```main2.py```  ((very original, we know)), the former is responsible for the web scrapping menu and functionalities, while the latter is responsible for the building of the graph structure, visualization via matplotlib + networkx, and the application of the algorithms on the generated graph.

 We have a few sets and followings binaries for test purposes at the repo, free feel to use them to see how the ```main2.py``` works.
 * PetSet + PetFollowing are used to build the graph of the Tutorial Education Program (PET) of the IT department of our university.